orneryd/design-system/packages/email-bag/README.md

 # mds-email-bag

 A form input designed to validate emails against McKesson's email lookup API.
-It functions similarly to that of the chip-bag but with an asynchronous API call for validation
+It functions similarly to that of the chip-bag but with an asynchronous api call for validation

 ### Usage